-- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from air pollution, noise, vibration, traffic and lighting, in the context of applicable policy and standards. - Identify options for mitigating impacts from project construction or operation on any potentially affected private land, businesses and community facilities. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Outline any required transport infrastructure works or upgrades required to address adverse impacts of the project construction and operation, including impacts on accessibility (e.g. access road construction and upgrades). - Identify measures for mitigating or managing visual or landscape impacts of the project. - Identify measures for reducing direct and indirect greenhouse gas emissions resulting from the construction and operation of the project.
+- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from air pollution, noise, vibration, traffic and lighting, in the context of applicable policy and standards. - Identify options for mitigating impacts from project construction or operation on any potentially affected private land, businesses and community facilities. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Outline any required transport infrastructure works or upgrades required to address adverse impacts of the project construction and operation, including impacts on accessibility (e.g. access road construction and upgrades). - Identify measures for mitigating or managing visual or landscape impacts of the project. - Identify project design and management measures that will assist in reducing greenhouse gas emissions resulting from the construction and operation of the project.

-- Identify implications for communities, current land uses and businesses and immediately foreseeable changes in land use. - Assess the expected positive and adverse socioeconomic effects, at the local and regional scales, potentially generated by the project, including impacts on the capacity of local community infrastructure. - Describe the likely extent and duration of any temporary disruption to existing land uses arising from project construction. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors near the project, during project construction and operation, using an air quality impact assessment undertaken in accordance with State environment protection policy objectives. - Assess the potential for noise, vibration, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), with consideration of relevant standards.
-This should include consideration of changes to impacts during mountain biking events. - Assess the potential for effects of the project on the structural condition of potentially affected public roads for both the construction and operation phases. - Assess potential safety hazards to the public arising from project construction and operation. - Describe the bushfire hazard for the immediate project area and broader landscape conditions and undertake appropriate risk assessment that considers the potential for increased risk of bushfire to people, property and community infrastructure due to the project.

-• Assess the potential for cumulative impacts on social, economic, amenity and land use values in conjunction with any other existing or planned projects and land uses including tourism developments in the area.
+- Identify implications for communities, current land uses and businesses and immediately foreseeable changes in land use. - Assess the expected positive and adverse socioeconomic effects, at the local and regional scales, potentially generated by the project, including impacts on employment, impacts of increased tourism/visitation and impacts on the capacity and costs of local housing and community infrastructure (including health services). - Describe the likely extent and duration of any temporary disruption to existing land uses arising from project construction. - Assess the potential for dust, noise, vibration, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), with consideration of relevant standards.
+This needs to include consideration of changes to impacts during mountain biking events. - Assess the potential for the project to result in increased traffic. - Assess potential safety hazards to the public arising from project construction and operation (including safety risks associated with abandoned mine workings). - Describe the bushfire hazard for the immediate project area and broader landscape conditions and undertake appropriate risk assessment that considers the potential for increased risk of bushfire to people, property and community infrastructure due to the project. - Assess the potential for cumulative impacts on social, economic, amenity and land use values in conjunction with any other existing or planned projects and land uses including tourism developments in the area.